giginet/Scipio/Sources/scipio/scipio.docc/scipio.md

 # ``scipio``

-A build tool to generate reusable XCFramework from Swift Packages
+A new build tool to generate XCFramework from Swift Package

 @Metadata {
     @DisplayName("Scipio")
-    @TechnologyRoot
-    @DocumentationExtension(mergeBehavior: "replace")
+    @DocumentationExtension(mergeBehavior: override)
 }

 ## Overview